claptimes5/daily_diary/privacy-policy.md

 ## Privacy Policy

-Taim Technologies, LLC built the Daily Diary app as a Free app.
+Taim Technologies, LLC built the Daily Diary app as a free app.
 This SERVICE is provided by Taim Technologies, LLC at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.